Who Pays For No-Fault Property Protection Insurance (PPI) Benefits?

 Attorney Commentary on No-Fault Statute: MCL 500.3125

-Property benefits; order of priority
+Property protection insurance benefits; order of priority for payment of benefits

 The No-Fault Attorneys of Michigan Auto Law

 The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
-If you have been injured in a car, truck or motorcycle accident and need help navigating through your No-Fault insurance policy, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+If you have been injured in a car, truck or motorcycle accident and need help navigating through your No-Fault insurance policy, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.

 We are here to help you.